juan-domenech/javascript-notes/markdown-en/04-functions/README.md

 ###[eval()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval)

-`eval()` takes a text and execute it as Javascript code
+`eval()` takes a text and executes it as Javascript code

-`eval()` shouldn't be used because of 2 reasons:
+`eval()` should not be used due the following reasons:

-- _Perfomance_: It's much more slower evaluatin "live" code than having it directly in the script
+- _Perfomance_: It is much more slower evaluating "live" code than having it directly in the script
-- _Security_: Taking into account that every thing passed as a parameter can be a security hole.
+- _Security_: Be aware that every element passed as a parameter could be a security hole in your application

 ```javascript
 >>> eval('var ii = 2;')